Rogalik616/6SGG/README.md

 # 6SGG
-Molecular dinamics and its extensions for protein 6SGG
+Molecular dynamics and its extensions for protein 6SGG